chafla/athenian-robotics.github.io-1/docs/raspberrypi.md

 $ touch /Volumes/boot/ssh
 ```

-*  Eject the SD card, connect an ethernet cable to the Raspi, and power up the Raspi.
+*  Eject the SD card from the Mac, connect an ethernet cable to the Raspi, and power up the Raspi.

-*  Login to the Raspi with `ssh` using the username `pi` and password `raspberry`.
+*  Login to the Raspi with `ssh` using the username *pi* and password *raspberry*.
 ```bash
 $ ssh pi@raspberrypi.local
 Are you sure you want to continue connecting (yes/no)? yes